snorkel-team/snorkel/tutorials/README.md

 ### `Fonduer` Tutorial

-For an advanced tutorial for extracting information from _richly formatted data_, check out the `Fonduer` tutorials.
+For an advanced tutorial for extracting information from _richly formatted data_, where entity relations are conveyed jointly via textual, structural, tabular, and visual expressions (e.g. tables in PDFs/HTML/XML), check out the `Fonduer` tutorials.
 In the `hardware` tutorial, we extract maximum storage temperatures for transistors from their original datasheets.
 In the `paleo` tutorial, we extract formation measurements from scientific literature.